-Antibiotic Resistance in Spore-Forming Probiotic BacteriaSan Francisco, CA – June 21, 2019 – New research has found that six probiotic Bacillus strains are resistant to several antibiotics.
+Antibiotic Resistance in Spore-Forming Probiotic BacteriaSan Francisco, Calif. – June 21, 2019 – New research has found that six probiotic Bacillus strains are resistant to several antibiotics.
 Genetic analysis of other Bacillus strains has shown genes that contribute to antibiotic resistance towards various types of drugs and methods in which they can still grow in their presence.
 The research is presented at ASM Microbe, the annual meeting of the American Society for Microbiology.

 “This data can provide us with insights into what genes are contributing to antibiotic resistance and whether they can be transferred to other bacteria that cause harm to humans and domesticated animals,” said Emmanuel Flores, a Masters student at CSU Fresno.
 “This work can be used as a form of monitoring antibiotic resistance and make accurate predictions in potential antibiotic resistance threats found in functional foods and livestock feed,” he said.